Many products contain hydrolyzed collagen, and there are a lot of supplements on the market. But what can hydrolyzed collagen really do for you?

 Your skin is made up of collagen proteins, so it makes sense that collagen supplements can heal it.
 The effectiveness of products depends on how the collagen is made, and how the body uses it.
 There haven’t been long-term studies with large groups of people, but one 2014 study reports that taking Viscoderm supplements, which contain hydrolyzed collagen, twice a day can repair sun damage, improve sebum and hydration levels, and tone the skin.

 The FDA has recalled many products containing hydrolyzed collagen because manufacturers have made false claims about what they can do.
-Sometimes labels promise fixes that actually require medical attention, the FDA said in a 2014 statement.
+Sometimes labels promise fixes that actually require medical attention, the FDA said in a

 As with any supplements or cosmetics, you should always read claims carefully.
 While drugs must get FDA approval before they are put on the market, cosmetics don’t need any approval before they can be sold.
 Always be suspicious of any product that claims it is magic, instant, or a miracle cure.